CSRG-Group/dcs-notes.github.io/_CS139/Theory8.md

 Similar both within systems and cross systems / applications (Xbox controller and PlayStation are similar)

 # Usability Heuristics
-* Visibility of System Status - keep users informed of status by providing feedback e.g 1/10
+* __Visibility of System Status__ - Keep users informed of status by providing feedback e.g 1/10
-* Match Between system and Real World- Use user's language rather than systems terms
+* __Match Between system and Real World__- Use user's language rather than systems terms
-* User Control and Freedom = Provide "escape routes" for users (undo)
+* __User Control and Freedom__ = Provide "escape routes" for users (undo)
-* Consistency and Standards - avoid making users wonder if deferent terms mean the same thing (apply / save)
+* __Consistency and Standards__ - Avoid making users wonder if deferent terms mean the same thing (apply / save)
-* Error prevention - Prevent users form making errors (Do you want to save)
+* __Error prevention__ - Prevent users form making errors (Do you want to save)
-* Recognition rather then recall - Make objects ,actions and objects visible
+* __Recognition rather then recall__ - Make objects ,actions and objects visible
-* Flexibility and Efficiency of use - Provide accelerators that allow experts to do things faster
+* __Flexibility and Efficiency of use__ - Provide accelerators that allow experts to do things faster
-* Aesthetic and Minimalist Design - Avoid irrelevant functions or information
+* __Aesthetic and Minimalist Design__ - Avoid irrelevant functions or information
-* Help users recognize, diagnose and recover from error - user Plain language to describe the error.
+* __Help users recognize, diagnose and recover from error__ - Use Plain language to describe the error.
 Be informative and non-technical
-* Help and Documentation - Provide information that is easily searched and provides solutions
+* __Help and Documentation__ - Provide information that is easily searched and provides solutions

-# Accessibility and the WEb
+# Accessibility and the Web
 Inclusive practice of making websites usable for all abilities

 Required by Equality Act 2010
 * Meet level AA of the web content Accessibility Guidelines (WCAG 2.1)
-* otherwise: you could be sued for discrimination
+* Otherwise: you could be sued for discrimination

 The site should
 * Programed using semantically meaningful HTML